TheresaLui/SelfHelpContent_v2/articles/microsoft.cosmosdb/cosmosdb-admin-account-management.md

 You may run into capacity constraints when performing the following operations for **India, Germany, Europe, UK, Australia East or Southeast Asia** regions:

 - Provision/Create new Cosmos DB Account in any of the above restricted regions.
-- Adding a region from any of the above restricted regions.
+- Adding a restricted region to an existing Cosmos DB Account.
 - Provision a new Azure Cosmos DB Free Tier account.

 However, you should be able to perform all operations against your existing Azure Cosmos DB resources in all regions without any restrictions.
 Please consider using any other region for your new deployments.